Senior Adviser for Operations

 Lena Choudhary, J.D., M.S., R.N., is an associate professor of nursing at Montgomery College.
-She has been teaching for over eight years.
-Her content focus is on legal and ethical issues in nursing along with worksite environments, particularly lateral violence or bullying in the nursing profession.
+They have been teaching for over eight years.
+Their content focus is on legal and ethical issues in nursing along with worksite environments, particularly lateral violence or bullying in the nursing profession.
 They have presented at numerous conferences and faculty and student forums on this topic.
-She has taught at the undergraduate and graduate level as well.
+They have taught at the undergraduate and graduate level as well.
 Lena’s specialty is in public health nursing, particularly vulnerable populations, domestic and international.
-Her experience with the Forage Center and the live training simulations for the past five years is supported by her continued professional development in nursing simulation, which has grown in use tremendously in the last decade.
+Their experience with the Forage Center and the live training simulations for the past five years is supported by their continued professional development in nursing simulation, which has grown in use tremendously in the last decade.